 Comprehensive Treatment for Serious Conditions

-The Ross Center will be offering a structured DBT program for teenagers aged 14-17 in our Northern Virginia office beginning in March of 2020.
+The Ross Center is offering a structured DBT program for teenagers aged 14-17 in our Northern Virginia office (this program is currently being delivered remotely with tele-health).
 Families must commit to a complete 24-week program, with new participants welcome to join at the beginning of each new module.
+New participants are admitted on a rolling basis.

 Extensive research supports DBT efficacy in treating suicidal and self-harming behaviors, anxiety, depression, disordered eating, substance use issues, borderline personality disorder and trauma.
-If your child and family has been struggling with these difficult issues, the comprehensive DBT program at the Ross Center may be the solution you’ve been seeking.
+If your child and family have been struggling with these difficult issues, the comprehensive DBT program at the Ross Center may offer the solution you’ve been seeking.

 Thursday evenings 6:30 – 8:30pm